ibaira/ibaira/README.md

 Hi, I'm Ismael Baira, a Machine Learning Engineer / Software Engineer 🚀

-- 👨🏽‍💻 I’m currently working on state-of-the-art Deep Learning solutions for 3D digital dentistry
+- 👨🏽‍💻 I’m currently working on state-of-the-art Deep Learning solutions for animation
 - 🔮 In my free time I work on data science solutions applied to financial data

 Here are some of the tools I enjoy using: